datopian/playbook/apprentice/guide/README.md

 TODO

-## Getting the Most Out of Your Apprenticeship
+## Getting the Most Out of Your Apprentice Program

 ### Expectations